FlogFr/aRkadeFR.github.io/content/lxc_container_for_Django_app.md

 configuration to have the same setup after a reboot.

 The tools you will use are:

-- brctl from the debian package bridge-utils
+* _brctl_ from the Debian package _bridge-utils_
-- ip from the debian package iproute
+* _ip_ from the Debian package _iproute_
-- iptables from the homonym debian package
+* _iptables_ from the homonym Debian package

-We create the br1 bridge with brctl.
-Then we address the IP XX.XX.XX.254 with ip address to the bridge.
+We create the _br1_ bridge with _brctl_.
+Then we address the IP XX.XX.XX.254 with _ip address_ to the bridge.

-Then we need to setup the debian firewall.
-This is done with the iptables command.
+Then we need to setup the Debian firewall.
+This is done with the _iptables_ command.

-We tell the kernel to flush all the iptables etc and setup the XX.XX.XX.254 as a nat network:
+We tell the kernel to flush all the _iptables_ etc. and setup the XX.XX.XX.254 as a _nat_ network:

 	iptables -t nat -A POSTROUTING -o eth0 -s XX.XX.XX.XX/24  -j MASQUERADE